QwikDev/qwik/packages/docs/src/routes/tutorial/welcome/overview/index.md

 The tutorials are broken up into these sections:

-- [Qwik Introduction](../../../tutorial/introduction/component/index.mdx): A fast-paced introduction to Qwik where we focus more on building a simple application with server-side pre-rendering and client-side interactivity.
+- [Introduction](../../../tutorial/introduction/component/index.mdx): A fast-paced introduction to Qwik where we focus more on building a simple application with server-side pre-rendering and client-side interactivity.
 This tutorial is designed to give you a feel over how Qwik applications are built rather than focusing on details of individual APIs.
 - [Components](../../component/basic/index.mdx): All about declaring, binding, and composition of components.
 - [Events](../../events/basic/index.mdx): Declaring, binding, and triggering events.
 - [Stores](../../store/basic/index.mdx): Declaring stores, data-binding, reactivity, and serialization.